How To: Use Code Search

 by enclosing them in a phrase delimited with double-quotes

 When you search from inside a project, the default is to search only within that project.
-You can navigate up to the account level to broaden your search.
+You can navigate up to higher levels to broaden your search.

 In a Git project, you see a list of the repositories it contains.
 Use the project and repository checkboxes to widen your search to more or all projects, or to narrow your search to fewer projects and repositories.
 If there is more than a few projects or repositories, use the Show more link to see them all.